feynubrick/feynubrick.github.io/_drafts/arch-linux-install.md

 # ip link set wlp2s0 down
 ```

-if there is no error, check th` connection by following:
+if there is no error, check the connection by following:

 ```
 # ping google.com